In Landscape Architecture, as well as other design professions, these elements are the foundation of good design.

 Understanding these elements of design composition is an integral part of laying the foundation for good design and ensuring you will love your landscaping for years.
 If you would like assistance in planning your landscape design you should talk to a professional landscape designer or contractor.

-Eric Brubeck Eric is a registered Landscape Architect with 20 years of professional experience and offers unique and creative design solutions to his projects.
+About Eric: Eric Brubeck Eric is a registered Landscape Architect with 20 years of professional experience and offers unique and creative design solutions to his projects.
 Check out Eric's bio and website by Clicking Here